mindful-math/mindful-math.github.io/content/post/metricSpaces.md

 > The metric space itself, i.e. the pair $X$ and $\rho$, will usually be denoted by $R=(X,\rho)$.

-## critique
+## thoughts

-First thought - how is [^1] the most popular book for a first course in analysis?
-The issue (maybe speaking from too much time doing software) is that it is not modular nor expository.
-There should first be a definition of a metric (a tool for measuring and defining the geometry on a set).
-Then afterwards, the following one-liner would define a metric space.

-> A metric space is a tuple consisting of a set and a metric whose domain is that set.

-Rudin's second chapter (and this definition) also suffer from a lack of examples - [^2], [^3], and even Terrance Tao's analysis book provide a lot of examples and non-examples of metrics and metric spaces.

-Along the lines of Halmos and Knuth, I think that mathematical expository writing should use as much english language as possible rather than symbolic manipulation in the presentation of such fundamental concepts.
+Rudin's[^1] definition is not modular and too cryptic.
+I think Kolmogorov was on a better path - first define a metric and then introduce a metric space as a tuple of a set and its metric.
+Taking inspiration from Knuth and Halmos, I also think Rudin's definition should be fleshed out with more english - it's an exposition of analysis, not a wikipedia entry...

 ## references